2017 IS THE 16th SEASON OF

 Michael Rowan, April 2012, Cert Ed.
 BA (Hons) Adult Education – Member of the Institute for Learning

-All groups are held on the large terrace, at my home just a few minutes drive up the mountain above the village of Nidri, situated on the east coast of Lefkada.
+All groups are held at my home near the village of Nidri, situated on the east coast of Lefkada.
 This is the most idyllic setting for learning about the magical subjects of astrology and tarot and I also pride myself on my “home from home” welcome to all of my students.
 My first objective is to make sure that everyone has everything that they need for the perfect week, whether it’s information about boat trips, borrowing a good book, a kettle or an extra pillow, or booking a facial or a massage, all you have to do is ask me.
 Whatever your heart desires, I am here to help make it happen.

 About the Courses

 I have been teaching astrology for over 20 years, and the tarot for 15 years since I started the Greek Island Summer School in 2002.
 These two separate crafts have a great deal in common as they are both tools of divination.
 What does that mean?